NREL/jade/docs/source/index.rst

 Parallelization on HPC Compute Nodes
 ====================================
-JADE offers the following parameters for customizing job execution on an HPC:
+JADE offers the following parameters for customizing job execution on HPC:

 - how many nodes to use
 - how many jobs to run in parallel on each node (default is number of CPUs)